AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 ## Homework

 * Complete a PDF version of your resume.
 Have this ready for the Resume Workshop in class on September 12.
-* Host your PDF resume on your Github account with GitHub Pages.
+* Host your PDF resume on your Github account with [GitHub Pages] (https://pages.github.com/).
 If you're new to GitHub Pages, follow the steps below:
   * In your GitHub account, create a new repository called `resume`.
   * On the new repository page, find the blue "Quick setup" box.
 Click "uploading an existing file".
   * Upload your resume PDF file.
+Best practice is to make sure it is named FirstName-LastName-Resume.pdf.
   * On the home page of your repository, click Settings.
 Scroll down to the section "GitHub Pages".
   * In the "Source" dropdown, select the "Master branch" option.
 This will enable GitHub Pages for this repository.
   * In the "GitHub Pages" section, you should now see a public URL for your resume repository.
 Example: `https://<your-username>.github.io/resume/`